tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 There are a couple different approaches to register allocation, but in this post we'll focus on *linear scan of SSA*.

-I started reading [Linear Scan Register Allocation on SSA Form](/assets/img/wimmer-linear-scan-ssa.pdf) (PDF, 2010) by Wimmer and Franz after writing [A catalog of ways to generate SSA](/blog/ssa/).
+I started reading [Linear Scan Register Allocation on SSA Form][lsra-ssa] (PDF, 2010) by Wimmer and Franz after writing [A catalog of ways to generate SSA](/blog/ssa/).
 Reading alone didn't make a ton of sense---I ended up with a lot of very frustrated margin notes.
 I started trying to implement it alongside the paper.
 As it turns out, though, there is a rich history of papers in this area that it leans on really heavily.
 I needed to follow the chain of references!

 > For example, here is a lovely explanation of the process, start to finish,
-> from Christian Wimmer's [Master's
+> from Christian Wimmer's [Master's thesis][wimmer-masters-thesis] (PDF, 2004).
-> thesis](/assets/img/wimmer-masters-thesis.pdf) (PDF,
-> 2004).
 >
 > ```
 > LINEAR_SCAN